By Kealeboga Ramaru

 The University of Cape Town is situated in the southwestern part of South Africa.
 Cape Town is considered one of the least transformed cities in the country, with very little shifting in it since the dawn of democracy.
 One of the clear indicators of the lack of transformation of the city is the very obvious white minority who occupy the majority in the city centre and industry.
 Other indicators include the rising levels of gentrification where people of colour are being pushed out of their homes to provide more of the expensive housing and recreational facilities for richer white occupants.
 Then there is the very prevalent spatial apartheid where Black people have remained within the peripheries of the city in townships that have seen little transformation since the end of apartheid.

-Feminist Africa Issue 22: Feminists Organising - Strategy, Voice, Power, Journal, Latest Issue, Standpoints
+Current Issue, Feminist Africa Issue 22: Feminists Organising - Strategy, Voice, Power, Journal, Standpoints